bokrosf/picnic/docs/enginelog.md

 Engine architectural decisions, problems.
 Used as a development diary to look back later on the process.

+# Refactor
+2025-02-07

+- Loading bitmap images only.
+Bitmap is a easily interpretable and loseless format.
+SDL can load this format without external libraries so SDL_image library dependency can be eliminated.
+- Eliminated SDL_image library dependency.
+- Id generation:
+  - Id types changed to unsigned int and type aliased.
+Ids also generated from 0 where 0 denotes a not existing id like null pointer.
+Ids starting from 1 denotes an existing object's id.
+Ids monotously increasingly generated.
+  - Shutdown calls of modules don't reset the last generated id's value.
+It's the responsibility of the initialize function.
+- Namespaces:
+  - Nameless namespaces of module implementations use the module's namespace inside them.
+  - Implementations of a namespace put inside the namespace block instead of individually specifying the namespace of the function like at class member implementations.

 # Assett module
 2025-02-06